-When you’re looking for ways to reduce heating and cooling costs, upgrading to a smart thermostat is a wise move.
-These devices pick up on your favorite temperatures and routine and then create an energy-efficient schedule that matches.
-What’s even better is that you can adjust and keep an eye on your settings from nearly anywhere with your phone, whether you’re relaxing in bed or on the go.
+When you’re seeking ways to lower utility expenses, getting a smart thermostat is a wise move.
+These devices pick up on your favorite temperatures and routine and then make an energy-efficient schedule that matches.
+What’s even better is that you can adjust and watch your settings from nearly anywhere with your phone, whether you’re lying in bed or out and about.
 (You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Middletown.)

-In many instances, adding a smart home thermostat with the help of SchagrinGAS Company is an uncomplicated task if you have a newer home.
-But what if your residence is older or doesn’t have the proper wiring?
-Can you still install a smart thermostat without C wire?
-We’ll help you demystify the process so you can choose the recommended thermostat and get energy savings for years to come.
+Most of the time, installing a smart home thermostat with the help of SchagrinGAS Company is a simple task if you have a more modern house.
+But what if your residence is older or doesn’t have the right wiring?
+Can you still have a smart thermostat without C wire?
+We’ll help you demystify the process so you can pick the ideal thermostat and enjoy energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

-The majority of programmable thermostats use batteries.
-When you’re making the move to a smart thermostat, you’ll learn that many have to have a C wire, or common wire, for power.
-Without this wire, your new thermostat might cause your heating and cooling system to malfunction.
+Many programmable thermostats use batteries.
+When you’re upgrading to a smart thermostat, you’ll discover that many require a C wire, or common wire, for power.
+If you don’t use this wire, your new thermostat may cause your heating and cooling system to have glitches.

 You can determine if you have a C wire by doing the following: